 Solutions in Action

-Using our Development by Design approach, the Conservancy is applying scientific mapping approaches to provide land managers a tool for determining mitigation projects that best conserve what’s been temporarily displaced by development in the Jonah Natural Gas Field.
+Using our Development by Design approach, the Conservancy applied scientific mapping approaches to provide land managers a tool for determining mitigation projects that best conserve what’s been temporarily displaced by development in the Jonah Natural Gas Field.
 Scientists identified important wildlife habitats and made recommendations for projects that align with science-based goals, from habitat acquisition, to restoration, and ongoing management practices like invasive weed removal and prescribed burns.
-The plan also identifies optimal wildlife habitats such as mountain plover, sage grouse, pronghorn and rare plants—all species that have been impacted in the Jonah Field.
+The plan also identified optimal wildlife habitats such as mountain plover, sage grouse, pronghorn and rare plants—all species that have been impacted in the Jonah Field.

 As evidenced by the Conservancy’s work for the Jonah field, Development by Design creates a blueprint for conservation that helps industry and land mangers think proactively about maintaining biodiversity.
-The Conservancy hopes that as energy development continues throughout the west, its conservation science will be used to better plan development sites in the state before drilling projects even begin and avoid the most sensitive areas altogether.
+The Conservancy hopes that as energy development continues throughout the West, its conservation science will be used to better plan development sites in the state before drilling projects even begin and avoid the most sensitive areas altogether.

 A Sustainable Future

-Using the Jonah Field pilot as a proving ground, the Conservancy has completed two more pilots with BP in Wyoming and Colorado.
+Using the Jonah Field pilot as a proving ground, the Conservancy completed two more pilots with BP in Wyoming and Colorado.
 Like the Jonah project, the Conservancy worked directly with the state, the federal government and BP on plans to identify areas where money from a government-created mitigation fund could be used for habitat protection and restoration to offset the impacts of drilling.

 In these projects, and other similar ones, the Conservancy makes the collected data and the project results publicly available so that others can learn from them and we draw on our field experience with companies to help shape government policies on development.
 Funding for these projects goes directly to science, modeling and data collection, and our data and analysis is often published in peer reviewed journals.